Skip to main content

 Mirror

 Mirror pipelines allow users to replicate data into their own infrastructure (any of the supported sinks) in real time.
-The supported data sources are the following chain-level datasets: checkpoints, packages, transactions, epochs and events.
+The supported data sources are the following direct indexing datasets: checkpoints, packages, transactions, epochs and events.
+For a complete overview of how to deploy Mirror pipelines, including a video walkthrough, check the Create a Pipeline.
+Below, we will look at a few of the different ways by which you can deploy Mirror pipelines.

 Remember to first create a Secret in order for Mirror to be able to write the data into the database of your choice.